cakekobaya/reversi-285/README.md

 # reversi-285
-Othello exercise on the web for a class exercise
+Othello exercise on the web for a class exercise.
+Testing testing.